Venetian rowing in a nutshell

 The oarlock makes it possible to row forward slowly, row forward fast, turn quickly, slow down, row backward, and finally stop the boat.

 What else has to be noted is the fact that the “forcola” is not an oarLOCK.

 The forcola, in fact, is open, and the oar can be quickly removed from it, making it possible to promptly park the boat or avoid striking other boats with it.

 Traditional Venetian Boats

-Calling every boat a gondola would be the same as calling every dog a Doberman or every car a Cadillac.
+In other words, calling every boat a gondola would be the same as calling every dog a Doberman.

 Gondola and variants

 The family of the gondola is vast and varies and, as well as the most well-known type, boats destined for specific uses such as the version for regattas and those used to cross the Grand Canal called barchéta a massoche or da tragheto.